Boogsie obliges a fan after performance in DeKalb, Illinois

-They take advantage
+They take advantage of him.”

 For lo these many years, calypso, more often than not, has denigrated women, treating them as repositories of sex, as philanderers and nymphomaniacs.
 A woman’s place was no longer in the home, but in calypso.
 Phase II would change all that.
 “We don’t give women the recognition they deserve,” Boogsie admits.
 “And I believe that woman is boss because of the important roles they play in our lives.
 That’s why I composed the music.”